davidcastel/davidcastel/README.md

  - 🌱 Trying to better my current skills
  - ⚡ Just doing quarantine things

- I am working on a couple of small projects but who knows how they will turn out :eyes:
+ I am working on a couple of small projects so wait and see how they turn *out* :eyes:

 You can find me here:
 <p>